 Visit our help with council tax page (including advice on the £150 rebate for bands A to D) or call 020 8753 6681 if you need help and advice.

 You can get up to £500 every three months (up to £2,000 a year) for each of your children to help with the costs of childcare.
 This goes up to £1,000 every three months if a child is disabled (up to £4,000 a year).
 Find out more on the GOV.UK Tax-Free Childcare page.

 If you need help with funding for two, three and four-year-olds, visit our help with childcare costs page.

 Free school meals and uniforms

-Free school meals, clothing grants to help parents buy school uniforms are available for pupils whose parents or carers receive certain benefits.
+Free school meals, and clothing grants to help parents buy school uniforms are available for pupils whose parents or carers receive certain benefits.
 We are committed to building shared prosperity in the borough by providing your child with the best education and support opportunities.
-Apply for free school meals
+Apply for free school meals.